GregFagan38/data-analytics-template/README.md

 - **README.md**: Provides an overview of the project, including objectives, structure, usage instructions, and explanations for each file and folder.
 - **.gitignore**: Lists files and directories that should be ignored by Git, such as system files, temporary files, and sensitive data.
+- **.gitattributes**: defines custom attributes for the files, and can control various behaviors related to file handling
 - **CHANGELOG.md**: Record of all project changes and updates.
 - **TODO.md**: Running Checking Tasks to Complete